lbackman/stock-picker/README.md

 # stock-picker
-The stock picker takes in an array of values (integers) and returns an array with the indeces of the values that have the greatest "profit"
+The stock picker takes in an array of values (integers) and returns an array with the indices of the values that have the greatest "profit"

 Examples: